 Marketing Strategy of Listerine analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Listerine marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Listerine marketing mix, help the brand succeed in the market.

 Listerine marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Listerine Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 In this article:

 The product strategy and mix in Listerine marketing strategy can be explained as follows: